s207017/Financial-Analytics-Dashboard/README.md

 └── notebooks/           # Jupyter notebooks for analysis
 ```

-## 🐳 Docker Services
+## 🐳 Docker & Kubernetes Services

-The application runs as a multi-service Docker Compose setup:
+The application runs as a multi-service Docker Compose setup with Kubernetes orchestration:

 | Service | Port | Description |
 |---------|------|-------------|